Black-necked grebe: Breeding

 This species builds its floating nest in the usually shallow water of open lakes.
 The nest itself is anchored to the lake by plants.
 It is built by both the male and the female and made out of plant matter.
 Most of it is submerged, with the bottom of the shallow cup usually being level with the water.
 Above the cup, there is a flat disc.
 This grebe nests both in colonies and by itself.
 When it does not nest by itself, it will often nest in mixed-species colonies made up of black-headed gulls, ducks, and various other waterbirds.
 The space between the nests in these colonies is often 1 to 2 m.
 Whether it nests in colonies or not has an effect on the dimensions of the nest.
 When the bird is not in a colony, the nest has an average diameter of 28 cm, although this can vary, with nests ranging from about 20 cm to over 30 cm.
 This is compared to nests in colonies, which have an average diameter of about 25.5 cm.
 It is suggested that rarely some pairs of this grebe will steward over multiple nests when in colonies.

 Pair formation in the black-necked grebe usually starts during pauses in the migration to the breeding grounds, although it occasionally occurs before, in wintering pairs.
 This pair formation continues after this grebe has arrived to its breeding grounds.
 Courtship occurs when it arrives at the breeding lake.
 The displays are performed in the middle of the lake.
-There is no territory involved in courting; individuals used the whole area of the lake.
-When advertising for a mate, a black-necked grebe will approach other black-necked grebes with its body fluffed out and its neck erect.
+There is no territory involved in courting; individuals use the whole area of the lake.
+When advertising for a mate, a black-necked grebe will approach others of its species with its body fluffed out and its neck erect.
 It closes its beak to perform a call, poo-eee-chk, with the last note only barely audible.
 Courtship generally stops at the start of nesting.

 In the Northern Hemisphere, this bird breeds from April to August.
 In east Africa, the breeding season is at least from January to February, while in southern Africa, the breeding season is from October to April.